Improving air quality

 One of the main air pollutants in Canterbury is particulate matter smaller than 10 micrometres — or PM10.
 We monitor PM10 concentrations in our region's eight monitored areas, known as airsheds.
 Each airshed has fixed requirements under the health-based National Environmental Standards for Air Quality (NESAQ).

-Currently, the Geraldine, Rangiora and Washdyke airsheds must experience no more than one ‘high pollution’ night per year.
-High pollution nights are determined as an average of PM10 over 50 micrograms per cubic metre of air during a 24 hour period.
+From 2021, all airsheds must experience no more than one 24-hour period with an average PM10 concentration over 50 micrograms per cubic metre of air.

-The current number of high pollution nights per airshed is updated below.
+View current number of high pollution events per airshed.

 Why does it matter?

-Poor air quality can be an issue in Canterbury towns and cities, mainly during the coldest months.
+Poor air quality in Canterbury’s towns and cities usually occurs during winter nights when many homes are heated using wood burners.
 While air quality is improving, pollution levels still sometimes exceed national health-based environmental standards.
 We want our communities to be able to continue to burn wood to keep their homes warm, but we also want to make sure our region meets these standards for cleaner, healthier air.

 What's being done?

-Despite a reduction in the number of high pollution nights recorded across Canterbury in the past decade, we still need to do more to improve the quality of the air our communities breathe.
+Despite a reduction in the number of high pollution events recorded across Canterbury in the past decade, we still need to do more to improve the quality of the air our communities breathe.

 Our Air Plan will help us meet national standards in coming years.